You can purchase additional annual pension in units of £250 up to a maximum of £8,036 over a period of 1 to 20 years.

 If you die more than one year after the date that the election to buy additional pension was accepted, nothing is payable.
 No refund or benefits are payable.

-Death before retirement
+Death after retirement

 If you die after retirement having purchased additional pension with dependants’ benefits, the dependants’ additional pension will come into payment immediately.

 If you are made redundant then you will be credited with the amount of additional pension actually purchased at the date of leaving but this will be actuarially reduced.

 The reduction will apply irrespective of whether you are purchasing additional pension by lump sum or regular instalments.
 It will apply regardless of whether you have used your redundancy payment to fund for unreduced main scheme benefits.